swcarpentry/training-course/_submissions/round-05/4/2013-07-28-tutorial-critique-regular-expressions.md

 **1. Give a better motivating example very early in introduction of why regular ****expressions are better than simple string matching.**

-I&#8217;m assuming that most of the students who watch these videos are capable of writing code that uses simple string matching.
+I'm assuming that most of the students who watch these videos are capable of writing code that uses simple string matching.
 In fact, they might be very comfortable with this inferior technique.
 So, it would be much better to prove even earlier in the video series that regular expressions are worth learning.

 This could be done by showing a real-world file format that is difficult and error-prone to parse without regular expressions.
 Then, one or two slides could be devoted to a deeply nested, difficult to read solution with string matching.
 Finally, this could be following by another slide that contains a solution with regular expressions.
 This very up-front example could then show viewers the value of what this video series will teach them and
 hopefully motivate them very quickly.